 Evolving individuals were allowed to "live" for 36 epochs, each epoch consisting of 150 actions.
-At the beginning of each epoch the finger is fully extended and a spherical or a cubic object is placed in a random selected position in front of the finger (the position of the object is randomly selected between the following intervals: $20.0 \ge X \le 30.0$; $7.5 \ge Y \le 17.5$; $-10.0 \ge Z \le 10.0$).
-The object is a sphere (15 units in diameter) during even epochs and a cube (15 units in side) during odd epochs so that each individual has to discriminate the same number of spherical and cubic objects during its "lifetime" Fitness is computed by counting the number or epochs in which individuals correctly categorize the object (i.e. the number of times in which at the end of the epoch the activation of the last motor units is below 0.5 and the object is a sphere).
+At the beginning of each epoch the finger is fully extended and a spherical or a cubic object is placed in a random selected position in front of the finger (the position of the object is randomly selected between the following intervals: 20.0 >= X <= 30.0; 7.5 >= Y <= 17.5; -10.0 >= Z <= 10.0).
+The object is a sphere (15 units in diameter) during even epochs and a cube (15 units in side) during odd epochs so that each individual has to discriminate the same number of spherical and cubic objects during its "lifetime" Fitness is computed by counting the number or epochs in which individuals correctly categorize the object (i.e. the number of times in which at the end of the epoch the activation of the last motor units is below 0.5 and the object is a cube or is above 0.5 and the object is a sphere).
 Therefore, individuals are free to determine how to interact with the objects, i.e. the are only selected on the basis of the ability to correct categorizations.